Evaluating Text Style Transfer: A Nine-Language Benchmark for Text Detoxification: Related Work

-Although considerable efforts have been made to develop more robust evaluation metrics for text style transfer~\cite{DBLP:journals/corr/abs-2406-18403,DBLP:journals/corr/abs-2502-15022} and, in particular, for text detoxification~\cite{dementieva-etal-2023-exploring}, a universally accepted automatic evaluation framework that strongly correlates with human judgment has yet to be established.
-Thus, as a recent state-of-the-art evaluation setup, we adopt setup from \citet{Dementieva2024OverviewOT} where: (i) \textbf{STA} is defined as the probability assigned by a pre-trained XLM-R~\citep{Conneau2019UnsupervisedCR} toxicity classifier indicating that the output text belongs to the neutral (non-toxic) class; (ii) \textbf{SIM} is calculated as the cosine similarity between LaBSE \citep{Feng2020LanguageagnosticBS} representations of the toxic and detoxified texts; (iii) \textbf{FL}: measured as a proxy using the ChrF \citep{Popovic2015chrFCN}, which compares the generated detoxified text to human-written references.
+\item \textit{Fluency} (\textbf{FL}): whether the generated output maintains natural fluency or, at minimum, does not degrade the fluency of the original. \end{itemize} Considerable efforts have been made to develop more robust evaluation metrics for text style transfer~\cite{DBLP:journals/corr/abs-2406-18403,DBLP:journals/corr/abs-2502-15022} and, in particular, for text detoxification~\cite{dementieva-etal-2023-exploring}, a universally accepted automatic evaluation framework that strongly correlates with human judgment has yet to be established.
+Thus, as a recent state-of-the-art evaluation setup, we adopt setup from \citet{Dementieva2024OverviewOT} where: (i) \textbf{STA} is defined as the probability assigned by a pre-trained XLM-R~\citep{Conneau2019UnsupervisedCR} toxicity classifier indicating that the output text belongs to the neutral (non-toxic) class; (ii) \textbf{SIM} is calculated as the cosine similarity between LaBSE \citep{Feng2020LanguageagnosticBS} representations of toxic and detoxified texts; (iii) \textbf{FL}: measured as a proxy using the ChrF \citep{Popovic2015chrFCN}, which compares the generated detoxified text to human-written references.
 These all three parameters are then combined into joint metric \textbf{J}: